Phase 1 - Gaining Insights

 Phase 3 - Activation

-Any culture initiative emanating from the senior leadership team is destined to win the hearts and minds of others and to effectively trigger broad based transformation in the entire organization.
+A culture initiative emanating from the senior leadership team is destined to win the hearts and minds of others and to effectively trigger broad based change in the entire organization.
 To achieve this we provide support by designing and implementing a staggered communication that helps to permeate the messages around culture change throughout the entire organization.
-The objective is to stimulate an active dialogue among a wide range of employees, as well as to motivate them to promote the change initiative to their respective teams.
+The objective is to stimulate an active dialogue among a wide range of employees as well as to motivate them to promote the initiative to their respective teams.

 Within learning-workshops, designed to the specific needs of the client, we aim at the organization’s Change Champions to make them:

 - Understand the underlying values and desired behaviors underpinning the future culture

 - Discuss and practice context-specific behaviors in order to integrate these into their day-to-day life

 - Learn how to model values through behaviors and how to cascade them through the organization